NapoleonTheCake/notificatorro/README.md

 - Create notifications with your own text!
 - Track history of your notes and clear anytime!
 - Create delayed notifications!
 (Currently broken).
+- Create pinned notification to keep stuff in mind!
 - Android N+ can use app's shortcuts.
 - Android M+ can create quicknotes from selected text.
 - English and Russian languages are supported for now.